Skip to content

 What is PPE?

-Personal protective equipment, commonly referred to as "PPE," refers to clothing or accessories worn by employees to prevent or minimize exposure to workplace hazards.
+Personal protective equipment, commonly referred to as PPE, refers to clothing or accessories worn by employees to prevent or minimize exposure to workplace hazards.

 Types of PPE